florianprs/Control_of_the_Youtube_Stream/README.md

 ### 4. Install WiringPi

-WiringPi it's a way to control the GPIO port of the Raspberry.
+WiringPi is a library to control the GPIO port of the Raspberry.

 First we need to install git